-Upon booking a trip away, it’s far too easy to lose yourself in idyllic daydreams – relaxing by the pool, perhaps, or exploring an exotic city in the radiant sun.
-Few of us want to spend our pre-holiday period worrying about being delayed at the airport, or stranded in an unknown place.
+When booking a trip away, it’s easy to lose yourself in the excitement of relaxing by the pool or exploring a new city.
+We don’t want to spend time worrying about airport delays or being stranded in an unknown place.

-ATOL (Air Travel Organiser's Licence) is a financial protection scheme run by the Civil Aviation Authority (CAA).
+An Air Travel Organiser's Licence (ATOL) is a financial protection scheme run by the Civil Aviation Authority (CAA).

 Package holidays bought from an ATOL protected tour operator are covered by the company you booked the holiday with.

-This means that if your holiday is affected due to a company going into administration, your tour operator will need to provide alternative travel or accommodation for you, as well as covering any additional costs incurred.
+This means that if your holiday is affected due to a company going into administration, your tour operator must provide alternative travel or accommodation for you, as well as cover any additional costs incurred.

-This means that if you’ve booked a holiday on your credit card and your flight operator or hotel goes bust, you will be able to receive a full refund from your credit card provider.
-It’s therefore a good idea to pay for big purchases such as holidays with a credit card rather than a debit card, as the latter does not provide this kind of protection.
+So, if you’ve booked a holiday on your credit card and your flight operator or hotel goes bust, you can get a full refund from your credit card provider.

-This means that if you’ve booked a flight or a hotel room on your debit card and your flight operator or hotel goes bust, you will be able to receive a refund from your debit card provider.
-Although it’s a good idea to pay for big purchases such as holidays with a credit card, a debit card still offers some protection.
+So, if you’ve booked a flight or a hotel room on your debit card and your flight operator or hotel goes bust, you can get a refund from your debit card provider.

 Nobody wants to be left out of pocket – or worse, stuck abroad with nowhere to stay – if their travel plans end up being disrupted.

-Before buying travel insurance, check the policy carefully to make sure the destination you are travelling to is covered.
+Before buying travel insurance, check the destination you are travelling to is covered.

-Admiral Travel Insurance does not currently offer cover for repatriation in the event of a terrorist attack – this is organized by the UK government.
-We offer cover for medical emergencies caused by terrorism, but unfortunately we cannot offer cover if you want to cancel a future holiday because of a terrorist attack.
+Admiral Travel Insurance doesn’t currently cover for repatriation in the event of a terrorist attack – this is organised by the UK government.
+We offer cover for medical emergencies caused by terrorism, but unfortunately, we can’t offer cover if you want to cancel a future holiday because of a terrorist attack.

-‘Scheduled airline failure insurance’ (SAFI) and ‘end supplier failure’ are two other types of cover you could consider buying, but it’s important to be aware that your SAFI provider will only pay out if you’ve gone through all of the previously mentioned avenues first.
+‘Scheduled airline failure insurance’ (SAFI) and ‘end supplier failure’ are two types of cover you could consider buying but be aware that your SAFI provider will only pay out if you’ve gone through all of the previously mentioned options first.